rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
-I like to learn about web/mobile development, data science, and embedded systems.
+I like to learn about web/mobile development, data science, and embedded systems

 <!---